JunhengH/academic-jeffhao/content/teaching/cs145-fall20.md

 * Location: Online (Recorded, Zoom links provided on CCLE for enrolled students)

+* Recording: Video resource available on CCLE under the section of each week, named "WeekX_Dis1C_Junheng"

 ## Announcements

 * <span style="color:blue">\[Sept.
 30\]</span> Welcome to CS145: Introduction to Data Mining.
 Greetings from Week 0!